Table of Contents

 The Internal Revenue Service will probably set the opening day for the 2021 filing season on, Jan.
-27, 2020.
-That’s the day the IRS will start accepting and processing 2019 tax year returns.
+27, 2021.
+That’s the day the IRS will start accepting and processing 2020 tax year returns.

 The IRS gives this recommendation.
 You should file your taxes early so you can avoid delays when waiting for your tax refund.

 With an estimated 153 million tax returns expected to be filed, 80% of which will be submitted through online tax software, it’s always better to start as soon as possible and avoid any system downtime or painful delays.

 Apart from the opening date of tax-filing season, the IRS also outlined important closing dates.